corda/corda-docs-portal/content/en/tools/archiving-service/archive-library.md

 }

 /**
- * Interface to indicate the exporter can export queryable state data */ interface QueryableTableExporter {
+ * Interface to indicate the exporter can export queryable states data */ interface QueryableExporter {
     /**
      * Invoked before the first row is exported
      *